 The Privy Purse and Treasurer’s Office enables the Household to operate as a business.
 This includes vital support functions such as Finance, HR, IT and Telecoms, Internal Audit and Property Services.
 Many of the team hold professional qualifications in their field, and collaboration is at the heart of all that they do.

 I always think of this organisation as lots of businesses under one roof.
 Because of that, you get to see a very diverse range of business processes and how people interact

 The Master of the Household’s Department handles everything involved in the official and private entertaining across all the Royal residences.
 Their remit spans hospitality, catering and housekeeping arrangements.
 As such, their diverse team includes everyone from florists and upholsterers to specialist craftspeople and caterers.

 The Lord Chamberlain’s Office is responsible for organising those elements of The Queen’s programme that involve ceremonial activity or public facing events.
 These range from garden parties and state visits, to royal weddings and the State Opening of Parliament.
-They also handle the Royal Mews and Royal Travel, as well as the biannual awarding of honours.
+They handle the Royal Mews, as well as the biannual awarding of honours.

 Royal Collection Trust is responsible for the care and presentation of the Royal Collection, and manages the public opening of the official residences of His Majesty The King and of His Royal Highness The Prince of Wales.
 For more information about Royal Collection Trust visit their website.